 - A Beginner's Guide to Writing for the Web

-If Writers Work was a legit platform they’d simply include these resources inside the members’ area to help their writers as much as possible.
-Instead, they just try squeezing as much cash out of you as they can.
+If Writers Work was a legit platform they'd simply include these resources inside the members' area to help their writers as much as possible like they promised.
+Instead, they just try to squeeze as much cash out of you as they can.

 Writers Work Final Review Rating: 5/100

 If you're looking to create an online income as a writer then there's absolutely no reason to sign up to the Writers Work scam.

 The vast majority of complaints seem to revolve around Writers Work's fake advertising, total lack of support and contact information, not being able to get help if you do manage to get hold of them and despite offering a 30-day money-back guarantee, these scammers are completely unwilling to stand by it.

 Want my honest advice?

 Don't put yourself through the hassle of chasing these guys for a refund and try out this training course instead.
 You'll get a proven step-by-step formula you can follow to turn your natural flair for writing into a thriving and profitable online income.

 - Write only about topics you care passionately about